 To incorporate in Utah, you must complete an application and submit it to the state.
 There are a few requisites for incorporation, but most importantly, your business must be formed for a lawful purpose.
 Other requirements include having a written article of association and maintaining regular records.
 The state charges $60 for incorporation and provides comprehensive information about how to form your company, including downloadable forms.
 For more information, visit the Utah Secretary of State website or call 801-537-2080.

 All businesses must meet a few requirements when incorporation is filed in Utah.
 The first requirement is that the business must be formed for commercial purposes.
-This means the company must intend to make a profit and carry on its operations to raise revenue.
-To be registered as a corporation in Utah, the business must have one or more shareholders at a minimum.
+That means the company must intend to make a profit and carry on its operations to raise revenue.
+To be registered as a corporation in Utah, the business must have at least one or more shareholders.
 The number of shareholders required varies depending on the type of Corporation formed, but generally, it must have at least one shareholder.

-Another requirement for incorporation in Utah is that the company’s articles of association must be filed with the secretary of state.
+Incorporation in Utah also requires that you file the company’s articles of association with the secretary of state.
 This document outlines the company’s fundamental governing policies and how it will operate.
-Articles of association can vary significantly in content, but they typically contain provisions such as how voting rights will be granted to shareholders and how directors will be elected.
+While varying significantly in content, articles of association typically include provisions such as how voting rights will be granted to shareholders and how directors will be elected.

 To incorporate in Utah, you must complete an application and submit it to the Secretary of State.
 The application can be found online or at the secretary of state’s office.
-In addition, you will need to submit copies of your organization’s articles of incorporation, bylaws, and any other required documents.
+Additionally, you must send copies of your organization’s articles of incorporation, bylaws, and any other required documents.
 Lastly, you will need to pay a filing fee.

 Names may be unique to a specific city or town but can also be used as business entity names.
 To identify a name’s availability for use as a Utah business entity name, enter the name in the BusinessEntityLookup.com search field and hit enter.
 If the name is available, our system will return a list of businesses that have already registered that name as their business entity name.

 Suppose you need help finding any businesses already registered with the name you want to use as your Utah business entity name.
-In that case, you can begin writing the name with the Utah Secretary of State’s Office. yasticoncretedo asticonceptordo as if the name you want to use is available for registration:
+In that case, you can begin writing the name with the Utah Secretary of State’s Office.
+As if the name you want to use is available for registration: